MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes..md

 ## Overview

 The barcode functionality for reports is provided by the **Barcode** module of the System Application.
 The module includes the objects and tools that developers need to add barcodes to reports.
-This module is used to create for barcode providers.
-A barcode provider is used to generate data strings on reports as barcodes.
-The barcode provider includes a library of different barcode fonts that avialable to report throu the barecode provider's API.
+This module is used to create barcode providers, which are used to generate data strings on reports as barcodes.
+A barcode provider includes a library of different barcode fonts that are made available to report through the barcode provider's API.

 Business Central online comes fully equipped with a barcode provider and a library of fonts, so you can start adding barcodes to reports right away.

-With Business Cenral on-premises, you'll have to develope a barcode provider.
+With Business Cenral on-premises, you'll have to develop your barcode provider.
 This task involves:

 1. Get the barcode fonts that you want to to use on reports.
 2. Install the fonts on the machine where Business Central server is running.